Brian Dooreck MD

 What is gas, and flatus or flatulence?

 Gas is formed in the intestines by the action of bacteria as food is being digested.
-Gas is passed through the intestine and out the body through the rectum.
+Gas is passed through the intestine and out of the body through the rectum.

 How does gas form?